 Please consider donating to ECR to help support my research on this misunderstood animal.
-If you feel uncomfortable donating online, then please email me (firstname.lastname@example.org) and I can provide you with a postal address.
+If you feel uncomfortable donating online, then please email me (email@example.com) and I can provide you with a postal address.
 Another great way to support my work (and to get something in return) is to go to my store page and purchase my books.
 Thanks in advance.

 2. March 11, 2013.
 Support a Carnivore Conservation Act for MA.
 Visit this link to learn more.
 I helped co-write this potential legislation.

 3. March 18, 2013.
 Abolish the varmint classification for species including coyotes.
 A very worthy petition that most people, certainly including the majority of hunters, should be able to agree upon.
 It just requires a simple log-in and then signature.

 4. Help create more Eastern National Parks to facilitate Wildlife Watching and preservation (read here).
 It is imperative that you email/call the following people (below) to get this to happen.
 We can make a difference but you need to act to make it happen.
 There is a sample letter at the bottom of the letter to create Eastern National Parks.
 Simply highlight that and copy and paste it to the following people (or contact your Senators and local Reps if not from Massachusetts).
 It really is very simple to do: